MediocreSoup/Stun-Slam-Simulator/README.md

-# Stun Slam Simulator for Mace PVP
+# Stun-Slam-Simulator
+Perfect your stun slams for minecraft mace pvp.

 Note: This is not a minecraft mod, this is an external program just for checking stun slam inputs